svgdotjs/svg.js/README.md

 ### Ellipse
-Ellipses, like rects, have two arguments, their width and height:
+Ellipses, like rects, have two arguments, their `width` and `height`:
 ```javascript
 var ellipse = draw.ellipse(100, 100);
 ```
-This element type has an extra method to move it by its 'cx' and 'cy' values:
+This element type has an extra method to move it by its `cx` and `cy` values:
 ```javascript
 ellipse.center(150, 150);
 ```